roman-milk/roman-milk.github.io/the-sweet-slut-in-training.md

  "Thank you," Valarie said, a bit overwhelmed by Coco's bubbly body and even bubblier personality.
 This girl made tons of money on stage or on her back or her knees -- wherever she was, Valarie was certain men would follow.
 Why wouldn't Nelson and his guys just hire someone like her?
 Valarie knew the answer, but didn't want to sound conceited, even to herself.
 They didn't hire someone like Coco because they wanted someone who could be like Coco at times, but also a sophisticated lady and a reliable employee.
 Valarie looked at Coco's made-for-sex body and felt a bit intimidated, but she found comfort in knowing there were men like Nelson who appreciated the fact that Valarie had more than just looks to offer and found her to be extremely attractive in her own right.

  Just a few minutes later, Nelson dropped them off at an upscale shopping area that had many clothing stores, including some specialty stores.
 He handed Coco his credit card.
-Report_Story #4